excel-soft-bootcamp/identify-objects-continued-ubedullahpatait/DataBinding.md

  The FormView control is used to display a single record from a data source.
 It is similar to the DetailsView control, except it displays user-defined templates instead of row fields. ...
 Binding to data source controls, such as SqlDataSource and ObjectDataSource.we can use the FormView control to display, page,

 **ListView**
 The ListView control displays columns and rows of data and allows sorting and paging.
-It is by far the most popular data display control, and is ideal for understanding how data display controls interact with data retrieval controls and code.
+It is by far the most popular data display control, and is ideal for understanding how data display controls interact with data retrieval controls and code Built-in insert, edit and delete capabilities.

 **DropDownList**
 control is a collection of listItem objects..Binding to data source controls, such as SqlDataSource